CoolProp/CoolProp/Web/coolprop/REFPROP.rst

     # This one uses REFPROP's internal routines to calculate NBP of water
     In [0]: PropsSI("T","P",101325,"Q",0,"REFPROP::Water")

+The list of input keys that can be used in the PropsSI function are given here: :ref:`parameter_table`.

-or similarly, in the low-level interface, this would be
+In the :ref:`low-level interface <low_level_api>` (significantly faster once you have constructed the class!), this would be

 .. ipython::